 However, what I value most are my newfound bridge buddies and the atmosphere of collegiality that result from a shared partnership and effort by LBC members.
 I hope to make some small contribution to that end.

 Growing up in a home where lots of card games were played, it was inevitable I would learn to play bridge at some time.
 I played some bridge as a teenager.
 Then life as a student at Queen's University, a career as a Chartered Accountant and a second career raising two daughters took over.
-About 12 years ago I took lessons from Arlene Lundgren and that opened up the world of bridge to me again.
+Around 2003 I took lessons from Arlene Lundgren and that opened up the world of bridge to me again.

-The mental exercise of the game is great and bridge also provides great social benefits.
+The mental exercise of the game is wonderful and bridge also provides great social benefits.
 My husband, Al, and I love going to tournaments.

 I feel a member-owned club allows all players to contribute to the success of the club.
 Our goal is to have a great facility with a welcoming atmosphere for both experienced players and those just discovering this wonderful game!

-When I'm not playing bridge I love spending time with our adorable 7 year old granddaughter.
+When I'm not playing bridge I love spending time with our adorable 9 (in 2017) year old granddaughter.
 She doesn't play bridge yet, but is quite good at "Go Fish"!